JARVIS-Materials-Design/dbdocs/docs/tutorials.md

 ## DFT

 ### Running calculations
-The JARVIS-Tools curretly allows to run DFT calculations with VASP and QE software.
-The JARVIS-DFT is mainly based on VASP software but sooon there would be datasets with QE asl well.
-We can create for example a VaspJob with the help of atomic structure, input parameters, pseudopotential, k-points information.
-Similar to many other modules VaspJob allows to 'ToDict' and 'FromDict' methods to store or load a complete job, which is very useful in scaling up VASP related calculations and enhancing reproducibilty.
+The [JARVIS-Tools](https://github.com/usnistgov/jarvis) (install using "pip install -U jarvis-tools") curretly allows to run DFT calculations with VASP and QE software.
+The [JARVIS-DFT](https://jarvis.nist.gov/jarvisdft/) is mainly based on the VASP software but soon there would be datasets with QE and Wien2K asl well.
+We can create for example a [VaspJob](https://github.com/usnistgov/jarvis/blob/master/jarvis/tasks/vasp/vasp.py#L916) with the help of atomic structure, input parameters, pseudopotential, k-points [information](https://www.vasp.at/wiki/index.php/Input).
+Similar to many other modules
+VaspJob allows to 'ToDict' and 'FromDict' methods to store or load a complete job, which is very useful in scaling up VASP related calculations and enhancing reproducibilty.
-Make sure JARVIS_VASP_PSP_DIR is declared as a PATH to VASP pseudopotential directory.
+Make sure JARVIS_VASP_PSP_DIR is declared as a PATH to VASP pseudopotential directory i.e. export JARVIS_VASP_PSP_DIR=YOUR_PATH_TO_PSUEDOPTENTIALS in your ~/.bashrc file.
 The input file generation and output file parsing modules for VASP can be found in jarvis.io.vasp.inputs and jarvis.io.vasp.outputs modules.
-We start by setting up and submitting a single VaspJob:
+Example-1: We start by setting up and submitting a single VaspJob:
 ``` python hl_lines="3"
 from jarvis.tasks.vasp.vasp import VaspJob, write_vaspjob
 from jarvis.io.vasp.inputs import Potcar, Incar, Poscar